agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-30-cosmosdb-lease-mechanism/README.md

 Lease acts as an exclusive lock: a party leasing a document owns an exclusive lock until the lease expires or it has been explicitly broken.
 Any attempt to acquire or break the lease on a document that has been leased by someone else results in an exception.
 Currently, the lease expiration time is hardcoded to 60 seconds.

-CosmosDb stores are using 2 stored procedures that handle the lease logic:
+Cosmos DB stores are using 2 stored procedures that handle the lease logic:

 1. [`lease.js`](/extensions/azure/cosmos/cosmos-common/src/main/resources/lease.js) - queries the database to look for an item and if an item is found applies a lease on it.
 It's used to acquire the lock on single item in the database before an update and to remove the lock after.